SendOutCards/documents/print_api/client/card_print_api.md

 A Card Line Batch represents the process of creating multiple cards in a batch and optionally creating orders for the whole batch.
 Here's how the process works:

 1. You create a batch by calling the `cardLineBatchCreate` mutation with your card data and images.
+2. Optionally specify a `returnAddress` for each card line.
+If not provided, the default account return address will be used.
-2. The system processes each card in the batch by downloading client images, reuploading them to our system, and constructing the cards.
+3. The system processes each card in the batch by downloading client images, reuploading them to our system, and constructing the cards.
-3. The status of the `CardLineBatch` reflects only the status of this card creation process, not the status of the entire order.
+4. The status of the `CardLineBatch` reflects only the status of this card creation process, not the status of the entire order.
-4. If `shouldFinalizeOrders` is set to `true`, orders will be created only after all cards in the batch are successfully created.
+5. If `shouldFinalizeOrders` is set to `true`, orders will be created only after all cards in the batch are successfully created.
-5. You can check the batch status at any time using the `cardLineBatch` query.
+6. You can check the batch status at any time using the `cardLineBatch` query.
-6. The `orderInfo` field will remain `null` until the cards are all created and the batch status moves to `COMPLETED`.
+7. The `orderInfo` field will remain `null` until the cards are all created and the batch status moves to `COMPLETED`.
-7. Orders are batched at the end of the day (EOD), so the `orderInfo` status for each card will most likely return `PENDING` until the following day, even after the batch is `COMPLETED`.
+8. Orders are batched at the end of the day (EOD), so the `orderInfo` status for each card will most likely return `PENDING` until the following day, even after the batch is `COMPLETED`.

 ### Card Line Batch Status Flow